 Heatmaps for Marketing Professionals

 - Ensure that your marketing spend is converted into paying customers.
 Heatmaps help point out actionable changes such as where to implement call to actions on your site.
 Driving traffic to your site is getting more and more expensive, so it’s more important than ever to get as much value from this traffic as possible.

 - Measure the effectiveness of ad placements: See exactly where the average fold line is, how far down a page your users are scrolling and how long they stay.

 - Optimize geographical targeting of marketing campaigns.
 Learn where your users are coming from and use this knowledge to concentrate your marketing campaigns on the most relevant areas.

-- Heatmaps will enable you to balance quantitative data with qualitative data - providing context and nuance to your analyses.
-Where other tools let you count the clicks on a button Mouseflow can show you what happens before and after the click as well.
-This added context will help you bridge the gap from analysis to actionable insights and business recommendations.
+- Heatmaps enable you to balance quantitative data with qualitative data - providing context and nuance to your analyses.
+Where other tools only let you count the clicks on a button, Mouseflow also shows you what happens before, after and in between clicks.
+Bridge the gap from analysis to actionable insights and business recommendations by using data.

-- Presenting complex data is much easier with heatmaps because they are highly visual but rooted in quantitative Statistics.
-You can essentially take a heatmap to your boss and use as a visual aid to present your recommendations - and have the data to back it up.
+- Present complex data easily with heatmaps, because they are highly visual but rooted in quantitative statistics.
+Take a heatmap to your boss and use it as a visual aid to present your recommendations - and have the data to back it up.

 - Provide the strategic overview you need to make decisions and prioritise tasks.